mosaicnetworks/babble/docs/blockchain.rst

 of the body; which is enough to verify the entire block because it contains a digital fingerprint of the body.

-The header's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose of tying back to the underlying hashgraph.
+The Body's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose of tying back to the underlying hashgraph.
 We do not produce a block when all the Events of a *Round Received* are empty.
 Hence, two consecutive blocks may have non-consecutive RoundReceived values and we use an additional property to index the blocks.

+The 'Timestamp' is a Unix timestamp (number of seconds since January 1st, 1970) corresponding to the median of the timestamps in the hashgraph Frame.
+Upon creating a hashgraph Event, a Unix timestamp is automatically added to it using the creator's system clock.
+The Block's timestamp is a median of the timestamps included in the Event's that make up the block's frame.
+Note that nodes may have non-synchronised clocks, and may purposefuly tinker with their clocks to bias the block timestamp.
+It is possible for a subset of nodes (even less than 1/3) to collude and manipulate the block timestamps, so this value should be used cautiously.

 The FrameHash corresponds to the Frame in the hashgraph at RoundReceived.
 It is used in the FastSync protocol to verify the relationship between the Block and